-One of the most critical issues facing the National Capital Region (NCR) is the routing of about 2,500 heavy trucks per day between Highway 417 and the Macdonald–Cartier Bridge, through urban streets (King Edward, Rideau, Waller and Nicholas or ‘KERWN’) in Ottawa’s downtown.
-This situation has existed since 1965 and the consequences in terms of health, safety and degradation of the surrounding areas are well-known and are unacceptable.
+One of the most critical issues facing the National Capital Region (NCR) is the routing of about 2,500 heavy trucks per day between Highway 417 in Ottawa and Highways 5/50 in Gatineau via the Macdonald–Cartier Bridge, via urban streets (King Edward, Rideau, Waller and Nicholas or ‘KERWN’) in Ottawa’s downtown.
+This situation has existed since the construction of the Macdonald-Cartier bridge in 1965 and the consequences in terms of health, safety and degradation of the surrounding areas are well-known and are unacceptable.
 A solution to this problem must be found; one that is both environmentally sustainable and does not simply spread the problem to other neighbourhoods.

-Between 2007 and 2013, the National Capital Commission (NCC) and its funding partners, the Ontario Ministry of Transportation (MTO) and the Québec Ministry of Transportation (MTQ), with the technical support from the cities of Ottawa and Gatineau, conducted several studies focusing on selecting a corridor for building a new crossing spanning the Ottawa River.
-The purpose of a proposed crossing, according to the terms of reference of the study, was to address the future interprovincial transportation needs of the NCR.
+Between 2007 and 2013, the National Capital Commission (NCC) and its funding partners, the Ontario Ministry of Transportation (MTO) and the Québec Ministry of Transportation (MTQ), with the technical support from the cities of Ottawa and Gatineau, conducted several studies focusing on selecting a corridor for building a new "sixth crossing" spanning the Ottawa River.
+The purpose of a new proposed crossing, according to the terms of reference of the study, was to address the future interprovincial transportation needs of the NCR.
 These included adding peak hour vehicular capacity to meet the projected need in the 20 to 50 year time horizon and providing a new route across the Ottawa River for heavy trucks as well as offering a major arterial interconnection between Highway 417 and Autoroute 5/50.
-No other alternative (such as a tunnel under downtown Ottawa to better connect the existing Macdonald-Cartier Bridge to the Highway 417) was given serious consideration.
+No other alternative (such as a tunnel under downtown Ottawa to provide a proper connection from the 5/50 via the existing Macdonald-Cartier Bridge to the Highway 417) was given serious consideration.

 As these studies progressed, it became increasingly clear that each possible corridor being assessed would encounter difficult challenges in trying to simultaneously provide an adequate solution to all three of the requirements.
 The studies' final recommendation was the construction of a new bridge along approaches using the Aviation Parkway, Kettle Island, and Montée Paiement corridor.
 This recommendation raised significant public concern.
 Eventually, the Ontario Government, and later that of Quebec, withdrew support, and the NCC terminated the study.

-Sustainable Solutions/Solutions durables (SSD) believes that it would be unacceptable to proceed with a new bridge (with initial cost estimate of $1.1B in 2012$) without first clearly demonstrating how such a bridge would provide a substantive solution to the routing of interprovincial truck traffic through Ottawa's downtown.
+Sustainable Solutions/Solutions durables (SSD) believes that it would be unacceptable to proceed with a new bridge (with initial cost estimate of $1.1B in 2012$, updated to 1.8B$ in 2019) without first clearly demonstrating how such a bridge would provide a substantive solution to the routing of interprovincial truck traffic through Ottawa's downtown.
 This was never accomplished in the 2007-2013 studies.

 SSD also believes that other alternatives exist, which exhibit better potential to solve the truck problem.
 These alternatives would not degrade environmentally sensitive natural areas of the Ottawa River nor would they direct heavy trucks over lengthy (and at high cost to business) alternative routes of dubious suitability for large volumes of heavy truck traffic via a new bridge.
 A better solution would not simply shift or spread the truck problem into other neighbourhoods, and together with other important initiatives such as improved transit and better planning should lead to a better and more sustainable NCR.